 After selecting your plan you’ll need to select the time period for which you want to pay.
 By default, it’s set to 48 months.
 If you choose to pay for 48 months (Single Shared Hosting), you’ll save 90% on your hosting plan, but most people choose 12 months (you save 70%).
 That way you can decide in a year’s time if you want to stay or change hosting providers.

-Next, scroll down to choose your domain name.
+Next, scroll down to choose your domain name (it’s free).
 Enter the domain name you want (make sure to double-check your spelling), and add it to your cart.

-Once you’ve added your domain name to the cart, go ahead and click on the “Checkout Now” button.
+Once you’ve added your domain name and privacy protection to the cart, go ahead and click on the “Checkout Now” button.

 You’ll be asked to log in or create an account.
 Since this is your first purchase, you’ll need to create an account.